VPAC/superlinux/supercomputingwithlinux.md

 ## 4.1 Login Files

 One of the first commands introduced was how to generate directory listing when a user logged in on the command line i.e., ls.
 We also learned how to get a more complete directory listing by applying options to a basic command, for example one which is ls -lart (list with long format, including file permissions (l), all files (a), sorted in reverse order (r), by modification time (t).
-Start up a terminal window, login to the supercomputer and run a long directory listing:
+Start up a terminal window, login to the supercomputer and run a long directory listing: `ls -lart`

-`ls -lart`

 Two of the hidden files are .bash_profile and .bashrc .
 These are startup files for the Bash shell (Bourne-again shell).
 The shell is a program that acts as command interpreter between the user and the operating system.
 Users can interact directly with the shell, or with an application which interacts with the shell as the image portrays (image from opensuse.org).
 A user submits their commands to the shell, which then either executes them directly or passes them on to other programs.
 These programs in turn request lower-level services from the kernel.
 Unlike some operating systems, Linux has a number of different shells available to users some of which we'll briefly explore in this course; the default most of these days is bash.

-`.bash_profile` is executed when you login.
+The `.bash_profile` file is executed when you login.
+This is a good place to include configurations for the user.
-`.bashrc` is typically used for non login shells.
+The `.bashrc` is used for nonlogin shells and typically used for configurations to the bash environment itself.
+For example if a second-bash process is initiated after a user has already logged in.

 When Bash is invoked as an interactive login shell it first reads and executes commands from the file `/etc/profile`, if that file exists.
 After reading that file, it looks for `~/.bash_profile`, `~/.bash_login`, and `~/.profile`, in that order, and reads and executes commands from the first one that exists and is readable.

 Typically an startup file for an interactive shell will include startup commands, paths and environment variables, aliases and terminal colours.
 When an interactive shell that is not a login shell is started (for example, a person who has the rights to 'su', substitute user, running a script), Bash reads and executes commands from `~/.bashrc`, if that file exists.

 Usually a `~/.bash_profile` contains a line to ensure that options in `.bashrc` are included with an interactive login; but not the other way around.
 For example, if one checks `.bash_profile` they should see the line: